 The Manada Conservancy is a land trust--a local, non-profit organization--dedicated to the preservation of the natural, historic, agricultural and scenic resources of Dauphin County and to the promotion of environmental education.

-The Manada Conservancy has protected, in perpetuity, nearly 800 acres of habitat, farmland, stream banks, wetlands and open space.
-We are working on more than twice that number of acres in 2012 and into 2013.
-Our land protection is accomplished through outright ownership (about 40 acres) and through voluntary conservation easements donated by landowners on their private lands.
+The Manada Conservancy has protected, in perpetuity, more than 1800 acres of habitat, farmland, stream banks, wetlands and open space.
+Our land protection is accomplished through outright ownership and through voluntary conservation easements donated by landowners on their private lands.
 Along stream banks, we have done restorations, plantings and clean-ups, with much more to be done.
 Each of our protected properties has been preserved because of high conservation value, and each conservation easement is tailored to protect those important resources.
 Along with agricultural lands, we have made The Swatara Greenway and the Kittatinny Ridge Corridor high priority areas, and we have protected a number of properties within these two areas.

 On the education front, The Manada Conservancy has presented at least four free educational programs per year since the late 1990’s, covering topics ranging from